mattwach/light_bulb_changer/README.md

 Let's assume for this step that you are going to print these parts.

-There are two diretories of interest.
+There are two directories of interest.
 One is the `openscad/` directory.
 If you just want the parts, you can ignore this directory.
-If you want to customize the parts, you'll need the (free) openscad software.
+If you want to customize the parts, you'll need the (free) OpenSCAD software.
 The main files of interest are `openscad/control_box_assembly.scad` and `openscad/motor_assembly.scad`.
 Scroll to the bottom of each file and note the comments.